How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 Uploading Multiple Videos to Google Drive and Sharing Links with Drive Explorer Pro

-Drive Explorer Pro lets you upload multiple videos to Google Drive and automatically log their shareable links into a Google Sheets spreadsheet, without opening each file individually.
+Drive Explorer Pro lets you upload multiple videos to Google Drive and automatically log their shareable links in a Google Sheets spreadsheet.

-Use this method when you upload training videos, client deliverables, assignments, event recordings, or course materials regularly and need every link organized in one place.
+Use this method when you upload videos regularly, such as training videos, client deliverables, assignments, event recordings, or course materials, and need every link organized in one place.

 Why use Drive Explorer Pro